peterjc/zmk-config/README.md

 and the Naginata layer on and off, those are Qwerty `D`+`G` (labelled 'ABC' in the image) and Qwerty `H`+`K` instead (labelled 'かな').
 This layout uses a *lot* of chording, but these are not defined as ZMK combos, and so are not drawn here.

+## Split 3x5_3 aka 33333+3 Layout with 36 keys

+The QMK project uses the term `split_3x5_3` for one of their standard community layout names for the most common 36 key layouts.
+This means a symmetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner column), plus three thumb keys.

 ![Keymap Image](keymap-drawer/hesse.svg)